pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--maas-config-settings-ref"><h2 id="heading--maas-config-settings-ref">MAAS configuration settings reference</h2></a>

 MAAS configuration settings are scattered in various (generally relevant) places throughout the documentation, but there has never been one reference page that addresses all settings in one place.
 MAAS 3.3 remedies this by adding the [Configuration settings reference](/t/configuration-settings-reference/6347).

+A minor new feature added with MAAS 3.3 is MAAS site identity.

 <a href="#heading--Improved-MAAS-event-documentation"><h2 id="heading--Improved-MAAS-event-documentation">Improved MAAS event documentation</h2></a>